ClicK0007/chai-aur-react/00notes/01!ifElse.md

-# JSX and Conditional Logic in React
+# JSX and Conditional Logic in React || Why if else not work in jsx
 In React, JSX (JavaScript XML) is used to define the structure of UI components.
 JSX resembles HTML but is actually a syntax extension of JavaScript.
 Here are several reasons why traditional if statements do not work directly within JSX:

 ## JSX is JavaScript